Communist Party of Chile: History

 At the 2005 legislative election, 11 December 2005, the party won 5.1% of the popular vote, but as a result of Chile's binomial electoral rules, no seats.
 The small but significant support of the PCCh is believed to have aided in the electoral victories of former socialist president Ricardo Lagos in the 2000 elections, and in the more recent victory of Chile's first female president, the socialist Michelle Bachelet in January 2006, both of whom won in competitive second round runoffs.

 From 2013 to 2018, the PCCh was a member of New Majority (Nueva Mayoría), a leftist coalition led by Michelle Bachelet.

+Political positioning

+The Communist Party of Chile is considered a moderate and reformist party compared to some other communist parties.
+It has never sought to overthrow the Chilean democratic system, nor has it supported insurrectionary movements, nor has it been entirely subordinate to the Soviet Union.
+It embodies “Chilean-style communism: institutional, orderly, and open to dialogue.”

 Controversies

 The PCCh faced criticism from several parties in Chile after congratulating Venezuelan president Nicolás Maduro on his party's victory in the 2020 parliamentary election.
 Prominent members of the Party for Democracy, Radical Party, and Socialist Party questioned the PCCh's praise of the election as "flawless", echoing criticisms from opposition parties in Venezuela that the election was neither free nor fair.
+However, some of its leaders have also publicly condemned the human rights abuses that have taken place in Venezuela under the government of Nicolás Maduro.